-- (a) To assist Participants to understand this Policy and their rights and responsibilities, AOCRA Ltd is responsible for developing and implementing an education plan addressing the content and subject matter of this Policy. - (b) AOCRA Ltd should engage Sport Integrity Australia to assist in the design, implementation and maintenance of the education plan and to determine priority education groups and appropriate interventions. - (c) The Relevant Organisation may, from time to time, direct certain Participants to undertake education, which will be relevant and proportionate to their level of participation in Outrigger Canoe Racing and the associated integrity risks. - (d) Sport Integrity Australia has developed a range of education resources and training material to support the National Integrity Framework which can be found here.
+- (a) To assist Participants to understand this Policy and their rights and responsibilities, AOCRA Ltd is responsible for developing and implementing an education plan addressing the content and subject matter of this Policy. - (b) AOCRA Ltd will engage Sport Integrity Australia to assist in the design, implementation and maintenance of the education plan and to determine priority education groups and appropriate interventions. - (c) AOCRA ltd may, from time to time, direct certain Participants to undertake education, which will be relevant and proportionate to their level of participation in Outrigger Canoe Racing and the associated integrity risks. - (d) Sport Integrity Australia has developed a range of education resources and training material to support the National Integrity Framework which can be found here. - (e) Each Individual Member of AOCRA Ltd has an annual responsibility when renewing their membership to sign off that they are aware of all current policies maintained on the AOCRA website.